starburstdata/error-prone-checks/README.md

 ## Bug Checkers

+* `DeprecatedApi` - Check for usages of `@Deprecated` APIs.
 * `TrinoExperimentalSpi` - Check for usages of Trino `@Experimental` SPIs.

-The checker can be fine-tuned with the following flags:
+Both checkers can be fine-tuned with the following flags:

 * `-XepOpt:<CheckerName>:BasePackages=io.trino.spi,...` - check for usage of APIs from these base
 * packages only.